SangResidata/excel-for-finance-and-accounting/essential-excel-functions.md

 The example asks us, as a fraction of the year, how many days are there from the start and end dates?

 <img width="718" height="145" alt="image" src="https://github.com/user-attachments/assets/0ce3d53d-f6db-474b-af54-f75aa03095ab" />

+# Concatenate Functions

+The CONCATENATE functions join and combine various pieces of text within Excel.
+This can be helpful when editing names or codes within databases.